f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 Lab 2:  Configure Device Service Cluster (DSC) High-Availability Settings
 -------------------------------------------------------------------------

+In Lab 2, we will configure DSC configuration objects, which will assist with establishing a device-trust between BIG-IPs, allowing a successful highly-available Active/Standby BIG-IP pair.

 Lab Tasks:
 **********
 * Task 1: Define DSC HA Settings